Edo Queens F.C.

-Edo Queens is a Nigerian women's football club based in Edo State, in southern Nigeria.
+Edo Queens Football Club is a Nigerian women's football club based in Edo State, in southern Nigeria.
 They play in the top women's football league in Nigeria, the NWFL Premiership.

 History

-Rollanson Odeh was the Queens' head coach until he was suspended at the conclusion of February 2021 after the team’s second defeat in the Nigerian Women Football League.
+Rollanson Odeh was the Queens' head coach until he was suspended at the conclusion of February 2021 after the team's second defeat in the Nigerian Women Football League.

 In 2024, Edo Queens won their first ever title, after they finished top of the NWFL premiership.
 In 2024, they participated in their first Champions League becoming the third Nigerian club to do so, where they finished fourth.

+Edo Queens won their second NWFL title in 2026.

 Current squad

 Squad list for 2024-2025 Season.